Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Cafe 38 – kind of run down place but with great views and available seating.
 Very casual non-fancy setting.
 Things are overpriced and I don’t imagine their food is great.
 But have a glass of wine for the view.
 It’s nice since some places on the hills require you to spend a certain amount to have a table with a view.

 - Grafika – amazing decor and vibe inside, good service.
-Food and drinks are good but don’t add up to the price.
+Food and drinks are good enough but don’t add up to the price.
+Big cafe with lots of seating farther inside, modern design and many tables for coworking.
+Can be vibey when full or seems super quiet when empty.

 - Chaduna – really nice brunch, cafe, wine bar.
 Nice elegant artsy decor.